01mf02/jq-lang-spec/semantics.md

   We will discuss this in @sec:updates.

 <!-- TODO: explain how to handle builtin filters implemented by definition and as native function -->
-An implementation may also define semantics for builtin named filters, for example:
+An interpreter may also define semantics for builtin named filters, for example:
 \begin{align*}
 \run\, \sem{\jqf{error}}\, v &\coloneqq \stream{\err\, v} \\
 \run\, \sem{\jqf{path}(f)}\, v &\coloneqq \run\, \sem{f}\, v \bind \lambda v. \stream{\snd\, v\, (\lambda p. \arr\, (\mapl\, \ok\, p))\, (\err\, \dots)}